WParsec/Semester-Project-2/README.md

 The client has specified the following requirements in the form of User Stories:

-- A user with a stud.noroff.no email may register
+- A user with a stud.noroff.no email may register :white_check_mark:
-- A registered user may login
+- A registered user may login :white_check_mark:
-- A registered user may logout
+- A registered user may logout :white_check_mark:
-- A registered user may update their avatar
+- A registered user may update their avatar :white_check_mark:
-- A registered user may view their total credit
+- A registered user may view their total credit :white_check_mark:
-- A registered user may create a Listing with a title, deadline date, media gallery and description
+- A registered user may create a Listing with a title, deadline date, media gallery and description :white_check_mark:
-- A registered user may add a Bid to another user’s Listing
+- A registered user may add a Bid to another user’s Listing :white_check_mark:
-- A registered user may view Bids made on a Listing
+- A registered user may view Bids made on a Listing :white_check_mark:
-- A registered user may use credit to make a Bid on another user’s Listing
+- A registered user may use credit to make a Bid on another user’s Listing :white_check_mark:
-- An unregistered user may search through Listings
+- An unregistered user may search through Listings :white_check_mark:

 ## Frameworks